 How can you become a TVP volunteer?

 Newly identified volunteer opportunities will be announced on our TVP Vacancies portal as soon as they are available.
-We are currently recruiting for the following roles.
-All application closing dates are 31 December 2023, unless state otherwise.

 We are also currently recruiting for Special Constables (Volunteer Police Officers).
 Please visit our Special Constables page for further information.

 Alternatively, if you are between the ages of 13-18 and are interested in our Police Cadet Scheme, please visit our Cadets page or contact the team directly at email@example.com

 Sue Lepp – TVP Chaplain, Slough